google/exposure-notifications-server/CONTRIBUTING.md

 All submissions will be reviewed before merging.
 Submissions are reviewed using [GitHub pull requests](https://help.github.com/articles/about-pull-requests/).

+Please note that the `federation*` packages are reference-only, and we do not actively support them.

 ## Source and build

 ### Source code layout